-- 1. On the ThinOS client, start Admin Policy Tool or go to the ThinOS 9.x policy settings on Wyse Management Suite. - 2.
-On the Advanced tab, expand Session Settings, and click either Blast Session Settings or PCoIP Session Settings based on your preference. - 3.
-Click the Enable Relative Mouse when launching session toggle key to enable the relative mouse feature.
+- 1. On the ThinOS client, start Admin Policy Tool or go to the ThinOS 10.x policy settings on Wyse Management Suite. - 2.
+On the Advanced tab, expand Session Settings, and click Horizon Session Settings if you are using VMware Horizon Client SDK pkg or click Horizon Session Settings if you are using PCoIP desktop with VMware Horizon Session SDK pkg.